JetBrains/teamcity-documentation/topics/using-aws-aurora-database-cluster.md

 ```

-2. Restart TeamCity.
+After that, restart TeamCity server.
 Once you do that, the specified validation query will be executed for all connections whenever they are borrowed from or returned to the pool, and also every 1 minute (60000 milliseconds) for idle connections, raising an error for each connection to the read\-only database.